LangLangBart/gh-find-code/readme.md

 ```

 ### Editor
-- The extension uses the `EDITOR` environment variable to open files in your editor.
+- The extension uses the `EDITOR` environment variable to determine in which editor
-  Currently, only `VSCode` and `Vim` are supported.
-If the `EDITOR` variable isn't set,
+  the selected file should be opened, works with `nano`, `nvim/vi/vim` and
-  nothing will happen.
-You can specify your preferred editor when launching the extension.
+  `VSCode/VSCodium`.
-- The code from these files is held temporarily and gets removed when this program ends.
+- The code from opened files is held temporarily and gets removed when this program ends.

 ```sh
 # Set the editor to Visual Studio Code